-- 8.1 An updated Code of Conduct has been developed to replace the Code adopted for the 2019-2022 triennium. - 8.2 The Council has three options before it: - Adopt the proposed Code of Conduct for the 2022-25 triennium as appended to this report; or - Adopt the proposed Code of Conduct for the 2022-25 triennium with changes agreed to following discussion and resolution; or - Not adopt the proposed Code of Conduct and therefore retain the 2019 Code of Conduct, noting that the 2022 Code of Conduct includes best practice updates since 2019.
+- 8.1 An updated Code of Conduct has been developed to replace the code adopted for the 2019-2022 triennium. - 8.2 The Dannevirke Community Board has three options before it: - Adopt the proposed Code of Conduct for the 2022-2025 triennium as appended to this report; or - Adopt the proposed Code of Conduct for the 2022-2025 triennium with changes agreed to following discussion and resolution; or - Not adopt the proposed Code of Conduct and therefore retain the 2019 Code of Conduct, noting that the 2022 Code of Conduct includes the best practice updates since 2019.